viridityzhu/viridityzhu.github.io/_pages/about.md

   - /about.html
 ---

-I am a CS Ph.D. candidate at [CVML group](https://cvml.comp.nus.edu.sg/) of the [National University of Singapore](http://www.nus.edu.sg/) (NUS), under the supervision of [Prof. Angela Yao](https://www.comp.nus.edu.sg/~ayao/).
-My current research interest focuses on editing of 3D human avatars.
+I am a Ph.D. candidate in Computer Science at the [CVML Group](https://cvml.comp.nus.edu.sg/) of the [National University of Singapore](http://www.nus.edu.sg/) (NUS), working under the guidance of [Prof. Angela Yao](https://www.comp.nus.edu.sg/~ayao/).
+My research focuses on the exciting challenge of editing 3D human avatars, with the goal of enhancing both the creation and manipulation of 3D content.

-I also received the degree of Master of Computing from NUS.
-Previously, I studied [Information Management and Information System](https://sme.bit.edu.cn/English/programs/enbk/majors/b131767.htm) at the [Beijing Institute of Technology](https://english.bit.edu.cn/).
+I hold a Master of Computing degree from NUS, where I deepened my passion for exploring the intersection of AI and computer vision.
+Prior to this, I studied [Information Management and Information Systems](https://sme.bit.edu.cn/English/programs/enbk/majors/b131767.htm) at the [Beijing Institute of Technology](https://english.bit.edu.cn/), where I developed a strong foundation in technology and problem-solving.

+I value collaboration and enjoy connecting with like-minded researchers to drive impactful projects forward.

 # News